codylindley/simple-frontend-boilerplate/README.md

 #Simple Frontend Boilerplate
 ---

 A starting point to develop websites or small web applications without forcing a specific MV* framework or module loader.
-It could be used for simple websites, websites with minimal application like interfaces, or very small web applications that only require a handful of modules not hundreds.
+This boilerplate can be used for simple websites, websites with minimal application like interfaces, or very small web applications that only require a handful of modules not hundreds.
 The boilerplate is flexible in that it could be used for a single page architecture, a hybrid approach, or a traditional web page architecture.
 Additionally, its possible to drop the build step and rely on the speed of [yepnope](http://yepnopejs.com/).

 * [The Stack](#the-stack)
 * [Startup](#startup)